Sartorius AG: Recent history (since 2000)

-2008Through its subgroup, SSB Sartorius acquired the Swiss-based Wave Biotech AG, a leading provider of single-use bioreactors.
+Through its subgroup, SSB Sartorius acquired the Swiss-based Wave Biotech AG in 2008.
+Wave Biotech is a provider of single-use bioreactors.

-2011Sartorius acquired the liquid handling business of the Finnish laboratory specialists Biohit.
-Thus, the Group expands its product portfolio in the field of laboratory instruments.
+In 2011, Sartorius acquired the liquid handling business of the Finnish laboratory specialists Biohit.
+This acquisition expanded Sartorius' product portfolio to include laboratory instruments.

-2013A new production building for the injection molding of plastic parts was opened in Göttingen.
+A new production building for the injection molding of plastic parts was opened in Göttingen in 2013.
 In the same year, the new Asia sales center of the Sartorius Group was inaugurated in Shanghai, from which all sales and marketing activities for China and for the entire Asia region are controlled.